So There's Actually No Connection Between Rome and Edom?

 Forced me to better define what I’m after here

 So here’s an update to that earlier post.
-Instead of leaving the update on the site, I’ll add this new content to the original post.
+Instead of leaving the update on the site, I’ve added this new content to the original post.

 First, here are those new sources along with my thoughts on each.